 IELTS 6.5 overall, with no less than 6.0 in in any component

-The programme has been developed by the Division of Reproduction and Early Development within the Leeds Institute of Genetics, Health and Therapeutics, in association with the clinicians and embryologists working at Leeds Fertility in the Leeds NHS Trust.
-The programme leaders have over 20 years of experience of training clinical embryologists, reproductive medicine practitioners and reproductive scientists.
+The course has been developed by the Division of Reproduction and Early Development within the Leeds Institute of Genetics, Health and Therapeutics.
+It is run in association with the clinicians and embryologists working at Leeds Fertility in the Leeds NHS Trust.
+The course leaders have over 20 years of experience of training clinical embryologists, reproductive medicine practitioners and reproductive scientists.